anand3kumar1997/Bank-Management-System/README.md

 It is a basic Bank Management System project where the users can perform several bank operation based on there needs.

-## Key Features for Bank's customer
+## Key Features for the Bank's customers

 1. Open Account (Data gets saved in mysql database)
 2. Deposit Amount